 First, avoid giving out your personal information and pictures to someone you don't know.
-The person could be from any part of the world, could use your personal information and images to impersonate and even blackmail you.
+The person could be from any part of the world and could use your personal information and images to impersonate or even blackmail you.

 Do your best to research every detail and verify what you can.

 Remember, pictures from the internet could be as simple as "copy and paste" from the Facebook page of an unsuspecting military member.